 St. Augustine Guest House II

-We have another guest house and we started welcoming guests in October.
-We couldn’t pass it up and we think you’ll love not only the house but the neighborhood as well.
+Our uptown guest house started welcoming visitors in October.
+We think you’ll love not only the house but the neighborhood as well.
 It’s now ready with new furniture, new artsy decor, new beds and are decorating it so that you will feel the warmth as soon as you walk in the door.
 New photos have been posted and we are adding new things all the time including the most amazing uplighting in the front, side and backyard.